AJenbo/DiabloGrooboAnalysis/readme.md

 ![](Attachments/TilePattern.png)

 This tile pattern is then exported from the level editor and fed to the Diablo map generator which will then match each generated level with the given pattern.
-Usually this is enough to identify a level uniquly.
-To then locate the specific game seed objet and monster posistions are then mapped out and and additional search is done to locate the game seed where everything lines up.
+Usually this is enough to identify a level uniquely.
+To then locate the specific game seed object and monster positions are then mapped out and an additional search is done to locate the game seed where everything lines up.

 # Footnotes